mozmeao/MIECO/README.md

-# MEICO
+# MIECO
 Webpage for the Mozilla Innovations team at https://future.mozilla.org and the Mozilla Internet Ecosystem (MIECO).

 ## Getting Started

 This project is a Static webpage with HTML, CSS and JS.
-We use [ParcelJS](https://parceljs.org/) to bundle everything to the `dist/` folder.
+We use [Webpack](https://webpack.js.org/) to bundle everything to the `dist/` folder.
 This project also uses [Jinja Templates](https://jinja.palletsprojects.com/en/3.1.x/) to enable the use of templating in this project.
 To convert Jinja templates to HTML, we use a Python script.

 ## Installation
 These instruction assume you have Python, pip and NodeJS installed.